BanzaiInstitute/hello-world/README.md

 # hello-world

 Lord John Whorfin here.
 Greetings from Planet 10 by way of the 8th Dimension.
-Laugh while you can, monkey boy!
+I will destroy Buckaroo Banzai and his so-called Hong Kong Cavaliers, so laugh while you can, monkey boy!